thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

     Run without infinite landscapes, with closed boundaries to the coarse map.

 - "infinite"
-    Run with a pristine infinite landscape outside of the coares map boundaries.
+    Run with a historical infinite landscape outside of the coares map boundaries.

 - "tiled_coarse"
     Tile the coarse map infinitely in all dimensions.
 A coarse map must be provided.